Weekly E-Newsletter: Friday Notes

 Monthly Newsletter: Visions

-We will begin in the basement Room 102 at 10:45.
-The K-2nd and 3rd-5th classes will rotate separately and we will
+Stop off in Nelson hall for the coffee hour first.
+We will begin in the basement Room 102 around 10:45.
+We are starting to collect for Bees, so remember your offering!
+The K-2nd and 3rd-5th classes will rotate separately after our opening and we will conclude around 11:45.

 Changes to the offertory